Arim-Minecraft/Configuration/README.md

 # TheServer

 Parts of the actual Arim server under development or configuration.
-None of this is actually used in production, it's merely here to help us collaborate.
+A lot of this isn't actually used in production, it's merely here to help us collaborate.

 ### Why public?